 Notes: Results based on ordered logit model for columns (1)-(7) and linear regression for column (8).
 Household controls and month-fixed effects included.
 Marginal effect of a one unit change in (qualitative) inflation expectations on various measures of consumer expectations.
-Note that qualitative inflation expectations have been rescaled such that an increase corresponds to an increase in inflation expectations.
-Standard errors clustered at the monthly level are in parentheses, p < 0.10, p < 0.05, p < 0.01.
+Note that qualitative inflation expectations have been rescaled in such a way that an increase corresponds to an increase in inflation expectations.
+Standard errors clustered at the monthly level are in parentheses, \ p<0.10, \\ p<0.05, \\\ p<0.01.

 One reason behind this seemingly counter-intuitive relationship of inflation expectations and other expectations could be that households associate lower inflation with good times and high inflation with bad times.
-Especially for Germany with the hyperinflation in the 1920s this historical episode might still influence the way many households perceive inflation today.
-Moreover, there is some evidence in the literature that many households have a supply-side interpretation of inflation, i.e. they relate inflation with negative income effects and depressed economic activity (see for example Kamdar (2019) and Candia et al. (2020)).
+Especially for Germany, with the hyperinflation in the 1920s, this historical episode might still influence the way many households perceive inflation today.
+Moreover, there is some evidence in the literature that many households have a supply-side interpretation of inflation, i.e. they relate inflation to negative income effects and depressed economic activity (see for example Kamdar (2019) and Candia et al. (2020)).

-My framework allows to test whether the above shown reduced-form relationships between inflation expectations and consumer spending attitudes also hold in response to monetary policy announcements that affect inflation expectations.
+My framework makes it possible to test whether the reduced-form relationships between inflation expectations and consumer spending attitudes shown above also hold in response to monetary policy announcements that affect inflation expectations.
 I estimate the ordered logit specification from equation (2) and use three different dependent variables as proxies for consumer spending attitudes.
 The first proxy is the readiness to spend.
 Readiness to spend is the measure most commonly used in the literature when testing the effects of changes in inflation expectations on consumer spending attitudes (see for example Bachmann et al. (2015)).
-The distribution of readiness to spend on durables over time is plotted in Figure A.5.
-Alternatively, I also consider the spending plans and a composite confidence indicator as proxies for consumer spending attitudes (see question 8 and 9 in Appendix A for the detailed questions).
-Consumer confidence is often mentioned in the literature as good predictor for consumption growth.17 Consumer confidence is constructed as a weighted statistic of four different questions in the survey about households past and expected financial situation, general economic expectations and spending plans (see Appendix A for details).
+The distribution of readiness to spend on durables over time is plotted in Figure A.3.
+Alternatively, I also consider the spending plans and a composite confidence indicator as proxies for consumer spending attitudes (see questions 8 and 9 in Appendix A for details).
+Consumer confidence is often mentioned in the literature as a good predictor of consumption growth.
+Consumer confidence is constructed as a weighted statistic of four different questions in the survey concerning households' past and expected financial situation, general economic expectations and spending plans (see Appendix A for details).